popo0293/ee183d-lab2/README.md

 ## Setup Arduino IDE Environment with esp8266-12e board

-To get familiar with esp8266, you may view the esp8266-12e-quick.pdf provided by UCLA Prof. Mehta.
+To get familiar with esp8266, you may view esp8266-12e-quick.pdf provided by UCLA Prof. Mehta.
+That's how I did.

 Here are some key links from the pdf. http://www.instructables.com/id/Programming-the-ESP8266-12E-using-Arduino-software/?ALLSTEPS